Organizational Behavior and Ethics

-Niki has published in Organizational Behavior and Human Decision Processes, the Annual Review of Psychology, and the Journal of Business Ethics.
+Niki has a forthcoming publication in Organization Science, and has published in Organizational Behavior and Human Decision Processes, the Annual Review of Psychology, and the Journal of Business Ethics.
 She has served as a reviewer for the Academy of Management Review, Journal of Management, Journal of Management Studies and Business Ethics Quarterly, and she won reviewer awards from the OB (2010, 2011) and OMT (2011) Divisions of the Academy of Management.
-She has served on and chaired the Society for Business Ethics Best Dissertation Award Committee (2011-2013), as well as the Business Ethics Quarterly Best Paper Award Committee (2010-2011), and serves as a member of the OMT Research Committee of the Academy of Management (2013-2014).
+She has served on and chaired the Society for Business Ethics Best Dissertation Award Committee (2011-2013), as well as the Business Ethics Quarterly Best Paper Award Committee (2010-2011).

 Niki was runner-up in Duke University's annual Fuqua School of Business Center of Leadership and Ethics (COLE) Dissertation Proposal Competition in 2007 and runner-up in the Doctoral Dissertation Competition of the SIM Division of the Academy of Management in 2009.
 Prior to earning her Ph.D., Niki worked for KPMG Forensic in Brussels, Belgium, as a consultant in ethics management.

 - Ph.D. in Management Studies, Rotterdam School of Management, Erasmus University, the Netherlands

 - Master's in Applied Ethics, Catholic University of Leuven, Belgium

 - M.A. in Social and Organizational Psychology (includes B.A. in Psychology), Leiden University, the Netherlands